Skip to main content

 tx.age is used to create relative time locks.
 The value of tx.age can either represent a number of blocks, or a number of chunks, which are 512 seconds.
 The corresponding transaction level time lock determines which of the two options is used.

-Due to limitations in the underlying Bitcoin Script, tx.age can only be used in the following way:
+tx.age corresponds to the nSequence field of the current UTXO using the OP_CHECKSEQUENCEVERIFY opcode.
+Because of this tx.age can only be used in the following way:

 require(tx.age >= <expression>);